 Danube Delta Birds

-According to the geographical origin, birds belong to the following types: European, Mediterranean, Siberian,Mongolian, Arctic and Chinese.
-Migration takes place in the South- North direction during spring and the North-South during autumn.
+According to the geographical origin, birds belong to the following types: European, Mediteranean, Siberian,Mongolian, Arctic and Chinese.
+Migration takes place in the South- North direction during spring, and the North-South in autumn.

-Protected birds can be grouped in two, according to their plumage colour: white (White Pelican, Dalmatian Pelican, Spoonbill, Great White Egret and Little Egret, Mute Swan and Whooper Swan) and polychromatic (Black-winged Stilt, Avocet, Shelduck, Ruddy Shelduck, White –tailed Eagle)
+Protected birds can be grouped in two, according to their plumage color: white (White Pelican, Dalmatian Pelican, Spoonbill, Great White Egret and Little Egret, Mute Swan and Whooper Swan) and polychromatic (Black-winged Stilt, Avocet, Shelduck, Ruddy Shelduck, White –tailed Eagle)

-The best times for birdwatching are April-May and June-September.
+The best times for bird watching are April-May and June-September.